kashif-nawaz/Deploy-Ceph-on-K8s-Worker-Node-Using-ROOK/README.md

 ## Work Flow
 * Deploy K8s with your preferred tool.
 * Deploy your favourite CNI.
-* Ensure that k8s worker nodes intended to have Ceph OSDs should have spare hard available (unpartationed and unformatted).
+* Ensure that k8s worker nodes; intended to have Ceph OSDs should have spare hard available (unpartationed and unformatted).
 * Clone the ROOK Git repo and amend  the relevant files it as per your setup.
 * Deploy the ROOK.
+* Create Ceph (shared file syste, Block or object storage) as per use case requriments.
 * Create Storage Class (SC).
 * Create the Persistent Volume (PV).
 * Create the Persistent Volume Claim (PVC).
-* Create POD to use already created PVC.
+* Create a POD to use already created PVC.
 ## Implementation Details
 * It is supposed that K8s cluster is running.
 * If worker nodes are Bare metal, then add the 2nd HDD by following hardware addition/ replacement procedure from respective vendor.
-* If worker nodes are virtual machines, then add the 2nd HDD while creating the VM or it can be done during run time if it's running on KVM (without Openstack).
+* If worker nodes are virtual machines, then add the 2nd HDD while creating the VM or it can be added during run time.
 * Get KVM VMs list
   ```
     sudo virsh list | grep worker